 Advantages

-- Pay entire outstanding balance
+- Make full payment of outstanding balance

 - Close loan completely